'Islamabad Accord': Iran, US consider ceasefire proposal via Pakistan; what we know so far

 Earlier on Sunday, Axios first reported that the US, Iran and regional mediators were discussing a potential 45-day ceasefire as part of a two-phase deal that could lead to a permanent end to the war, citing US, Israeli and regional sources.

 Iran has previously told Reuters that it is seeking a permanent ceasefire with assurances that it will not be attacked by the US or Israel.
-Mediators, including Pakistan, Turkey, and Egypt, have communicated messages to Tehran.
+They have said Iran has received messages from mediators including Pakistan, Turkey and Egypt.

 The final agreement is expected to involve Iranian commitments to refrain from pursuing nuclear weapons in exchange for sanctions relief and the release of frozen assets.